Eugene-Kwaka/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path adds /action dir to the PATH.
 The /action dir should be last dir looked into by shell when looking for a program.

 3-paths counts the number of directories in the PATH.

+4-global_variables prints the environment variables.